MechanicalRabbit/DataKnots.jl/doc/src/vectors.md

 ### Tabular data

-Consider a tabular structure, like in the following example.
+Structured data can often be represented in a tabular form.
+For example, information about city employees can be arranged in the following table.

 | name      | position          | salary    |
 | --------- | ----------------- | --------- |